msberends/AMR/README.md

 With `AMR` you can:
 * Calculate the resistance (and even co-resistance) of microbial isolates with the `resistance` and `susceptibility` functions, that can also be used with the `dplyr` package (e.g. in conjunction with `summarise`)
-* Predict antimicrobial resistance for the nextcoming years with the `rsi_predict` function
+* Predict antimicrobial resistance for the nextcoming years with the `resistance_predict` function
 * Apply [EUCAST rules to isolates](http://www.eucast.org/expert_rules_and_intrinsic_resistance/) with the `EUCAST_rules` function
 * Identify first isolates of every patient [using guidelines from the CLSI](https://clsi.org/standards/products/microbiology/documents/m39/) (Clinical and Laboratory Standards Institute) with the `first_isolate` function
+  * You can also identify first *weighted* isolates of every patient, an adjusted version of the CLSI guideline.
+This takes into account key antibiotics of every strain and compares them.
+The following 12 antibiotics will be used as key antibiotics at default:
+    * Universal: amoxicillin, amoxicillin/clavlanic acid, cefuroxime, piperacillin/tazobactam, ciprofloxacin,  trimethoprim/sulfamethoxazole
+    * Specific for Gram-positives: vancomycin, teicoplanin, tetracycline, erythromycin, oxacillin, rifampicin
+    * Specific for Gram-negatives: gentamicin, tobramycin, colistin, cefotaxime, ceftazidime, meropenem
 * Get antimicrobial ATC properties from the WHO Collaborating Centre for Drug Statistics Methodology ([WHOCC](https://www.whocc.no/atc_ddd_methodology/who_collaborating_centre/)), to be able to:
   * Translate antibiotic codes (like *AMOX*), official names (like *amoxicillin*) and even trade names (like *Amoxil* or *Trimox*) to an [ATC code](https://www.whocc.no/atc_ddd_index/?code=J01CA04&showdescription=no) (like *J01CA04*) and vice versa with the `abname` function
   * Get the latest antibiotic properties like hierarchic groups and [defined daily dose](https://en.wikipedia.org/wiki/Defined_daily_dose) (DDD) with units and administration form from the WHOCC website with the `atc_property` function